mohitpai/journey-optimizer.en/help/using/action/consent.md

 >title="Define a required marketing action"
 >abstract="The Required Marketing Action indicates the custom action that will be applied when the action is used in a journey.
 This cannot be modified on the canvas."

-When configuring a custom actions, two fields are used for consent.
+When configuring a custom action, two fields are used for consent.

-The **Channel** fiels allows you to select the channel related to this custom action: **Email**, **SMS**, or **Push notification**.
+The **Channel** field allows you to select the channel related to this custom action: **Email**, **SMS**, or **Push notification**.
 It will prefill the required marketing action field with the default marketing action for the selected channel.
 If you select **other**, no marketing action will be defined by default.

 The **Required marketing action** allows you to select the consent policy that you want to apply this the custom action.
 A default marketing action is selected, but you can click the down arrow to select any available marketing actions from the list.